George Michael: Philanthropy

-5, the Grove, Michael's home in Highgate, north London, is a grade II listed building.
+5, The Grove, Michael's home in Highgate, north London, is a grade II listed building.

 From 2005 until his death, Michael was a patron of the Swan Lifeline charity.
 At the time he had moved to his home in Highgate, the river at the end of his garden was occupied by swans.
 A neighbour, who was involved with the charity, asked him if he would be interested, and he immediately agreed.

 Following Michael's death, various charities revealed that Michael had privately supported them for many years.
-It was revealed that he had donated all the royalties from his 1996 number one single, "Jesus to a Child", to Childline.
-The charity's founder, Esther Rantzen, said that Michael had given them "millions" over the years and was determined that no one outside the charity should know "how much he gave to the nation's most vulnerable children".
-Other charities he supported included the Terrence Higgins Trust and Macmillan Cancer Support.
-It also emerged that he had volunteered anonymously at a homeless shelter, and had asked the other volunteers to keep his work there a secret.
+Those charities included Childline (to whom he had donated "millions"), the Terrence Higgins Trust, and Macmillan Cancer Support.
 Michael also donated to individuals: he reportedly called the production team of the quiz show Deal or No Deal after a contestant had revealed that she needed £15,000 to fund IVF treatment and anonymously paid for the treatment.
 Michael once tipped a student nurse working as a barmaid £5,000 because she was in debt.
 On 3 January 2017, another woman came forward and (with the permission of Michael's family) revealed he had anonymously paid for her IVF treatment after seeing her talk about her problems conceiving on an episode of This Morning in 2010.
 The woman gave birth to a girl in 2012.

 After his death, it was also revealed that Michael had been anonymously paying for an annual Christmas tree erected where he lived in Highgate, as well as funding the Christmas lights, for the previous decade.
 He was also the largest funder of Highgate's annual Fair in the Square for those ten years, donating anonymously as "a local resident".